georgiptr/window-hider/README.md

 Another option is to use "toggle" which switches windows visibility.

 ```
-WindowHider.exe toggle viber whatsapp skype inbox messenger gmail
+WindowHider.exe toggle viber whatsapp skype inbox messenger gmail "or some multi-word app title"
 ```

 All the words coming after show/hide/toggle are used to partially match the window title, case insensitive.
+Quotes to match a single title of multiple words is also supported.

 ### A great alternative: Windows 10 Virtual Desktops